Genetics and Exercise

 Nell looks at the link between genetics and exercise.
 Genetic variations influence a variety of aspects of exercise– everything from the optimal exercise type for your body to the most efficient way for you to lose weight.
 You may already be aware of some of these traits, such as your baseline fitness, but other traits, such as your body’s muscle composition, you won’t know until you’ve had your genes genotyped.

-Although the terms are often used interchangeably, Nell uses genotyping, not sequencing to analyse your DNA.
+Although the terms are often used interchangeably, our lab partners use genotyping, not sequencing to analyse your DNA.
 Genotyping determines genetic variants that an individual has whilst sequencing looks at the exact sequence of the DNA.
 Technology has not yet progressed to the point where it is feasible to sequence an entire person’s genome quickly and cheaply.
 The same applies to looking at epigenetics.

 To find out more, click on the specific health areas below.